vdmpeniel/stage3-module1-task/README.md

 2. App should be designed and written with respect to OOD and SOLID principles.
 3. Clear layered structure should be used with responsibilities of each application layer defined.
 4. All business logic should be written in the module-service: mapping model to DTO and vice versa, validation, etc.
-5. All the news data should be generated automatically in the module-repository with the amount of 20 and stored in array (database emulation) when the application is running.
+5. All the newsModel data should be generated automatically in the module-repository with the amount of 20 and stored in array (database emulation) when the application is running.
-   Reading default data for news generating should be from resources package in author.txt, content.txt and news.txt files.
+   Reading default data for newsModel generating should be from resources package in authorModel.txt, content.txt and newsModel.txt files.
 6. module-web and module-service should accept and return dto objects.
 7. module-repository should take and return model objects.
 8. Convenient error/exception should be implemented: all errors should be meaningful.